kawaiiDango/pano-scrobbler/faq.md

 you wrong images for some artists.
 You can also choose your own mapping to Spotify pictures or choose your own from gallery.

+### Pictures of some tracks are missing in the charts screen

+Tracks do not have images for themselves.
+They have album arts depending on the album or single they are associated with.
+The last.fm API may not provide an album name for some tracks.
+In that case, no image will be displayed.

 ### Certain tracks are being ignored

-Last.FM has a spam filter, which filters out tracks/albums/artists with titles similar to "Unknown" or ".mp3" or "Track_01".
+Last.FM has a spam filter, which filters out tracks/albums/artists with titles similar to "Unknown", ".mp3", "Track_01" etc

 ### The scrobbler does not seem to pick up album artists

-This can happen if your music player does not provide the album artist metadata to other apps like this scrobbler.
+This can happen if your music player does not provide the album artist metadata in its `MediaSession`.
 Use a different music player, which does that.

 ### How do I stream music on this app?

 This is not a music streaming app.
 However, you can click the search and play button, to search and play the selected song on your favourite music player.

-### The search and play button always opens a particular music player
+### [android] The search and play button always opens a particular music player

 This can happen if you have set that particular music player as the default.
 To fix this, go to that music player's app info and tap on "Clear defaults".